Yifeng-He/Data-Transmission-Storage-and-Retrieval-using-PHP-and-MySQL/README.md

 server.cpp

-The server listens on a port and receives the data sent from the client.
+The server listens on a port and receives the data sent from the client, and then stores the structured information into MySQL database.

+access_database.PHP

+This PHP file is used to retrieve the information from the MySQL database and show it onto the web browser.